tgolubch/castanet/README.md

 BATCHNAME_reads_to_drop.csv can be used to clean BAM files to remove misassigned reads, for downstream processing.

-5) If required, you can filter BAM files of interest to remove reads marked as contamination due to index misassignement:
+5) If required, you can filter BAM files of interest to remove reads marked as contamination due to index misassignment:
 ```bash
    samtools -h ${SAMPLENAME}.bam | filter_bam.py SAMPLENAME BATCHNAME_reads_to_drop.csv
 ```